To be considered for admission to the Graduate School as a degree- or certificate-seeking student, the applicant must be

 International Students: Additional Information

 Academically eligible students who do not meet the English language proficiency requirements for their intended graduate program may be granted provisional admission in order to successfully complete training in our English as a Second Language program (ESL).
 Not all graduate programs offer provisional admission.
-To apply for provisional admission, students must submit a Waiver/Provisional Admit Request Form with their application.
+To apply for provisional admission, students must e-mail their request to the Graduate School.
 Students do not need to separately apply to ESL.

 Master's Path Program